 Awards & Recognition

 Please take the time to honor and recognize those in our community who are outstanding leaders and organizations in the transportation industry.
-Awards will be presented at our Annual Scholarship and Awards Dinner in November.
+We look forward to recognizing these exceptional achievements in the transportation industry during our Annual Scholarship and Awards Dinner on November 19, 2026.

-Nominations are due July 21, 2023.
-Click on the award title below to download the nomination form.
+Nominations are due by Monday, June 15, 2026.
+Click on the award title below to open the MS Form application.

 Woman of the Year